 Influenza season is gaining momentum in the area.
 Our priority is the safety and health of our most vulnerable hospital patients and senior care residents.
 With this in mind we are implementing Visitor Guidelines Friday, Jan.
 2, to help protect patients and residents.

-- No children under the age of 18 years will be allowed to visit patients during this time.
+These guidelines also ask that no children under the age of 12 be allowed to visit patients or residents during this time.

-In Rapid City, only immediate family or designated support person, 18 years and older, will be allowed in the following departments:
+Only immediate family or designated support person will be allowed in the following RCRH departments:

 - Intensive Care Units (ICU)

 - Advanced Care Pediatrics (formerly PICU)

 In addition, only immediate family will be allowed in Labor and Delivery, as well as Obstetrics, at Rapid City Regional Hospital and Spearfish Regional Hospital.